Got BT Broadband or BT TV? Get six months of BritBox on usJun 16 | 5 min read

 Graham appeared in series five of Jed Mercurio’s hit crime drama Line of Duty, playing DS John Corbett, an undercover police officer who disappears while investigating an organised crime group.
 As with previous series of the show, the plot’s twists and turns often leave you questioning which side Corbett is on, as the team continue to investigate him and search for the elusive ‘H’.

-Watch Line of Duty on BBC iPlayer.
+All six seasons of Line of Duty are on BBC iPlayer.

 Channel 4 series The Virtues saw Graham reunite with Shane Meadows in a moving drama about one man confronting his traumatic past.
 Graham stars as Joseph, an alcoholic who spirals downwards when his young son moves to Australia.
 Forced to examine his life, Graham returns to Ireland to visit his sister and address the abuse that has shaped his life.
 Often a difficult watch, The Guardian named the series one of the best shows of 2019 for its ‘devastating depiction of everyday heroism.’

-Stream The Virtues on All 4.
+Stream The Virtues on BritBox and All 4.

 Womaniser Nelson “Nelly” Rowe’s (Lennie James) life is turned upside down when his estranged daughter, Jody, goes missing, and he is initially suspected of being involved.
 Drawn into searching for the teenager, Nelly discovers the worst aspects of society as his search takes him into the world of brothels and online paedophilia.
 Stephen Graham plays Fabio “Melon” Melonzola, Nelly’s best friend.
 Nelly leans on the computer skills and difficult past to help him track down Jody.
 The show will return for a second series in April.

 Stream Save Me and Save Me Too on NOW.